 29 of The Most Incredible Food in Cyprus to Try!

 1. Koupepia (vine leaves) and Gemista

-Delicious fresh green vine leaves stuffed with pork mincemeat, rice, tomatoes and herbs.
+This traditional Cypriot food is made of delicious fresh green vine leaves stuffed with pork mincemeat, rice, tomatoes and herbs.
 Vine leaves re-cooked in a rich tomato sauce in the oven or a crockpot.
 Also, the same recipe is followed to make Gemista; beef tomatoes, baby onions, green peppers and zucchini all stuffed with the same stuffing and cooked in a rich tomato sauce.